benjaminh83/snarkOS_as_service/README.md

-# snarkOS_as_service
+## snarkOS_as_service
 Simple way of making snarkOS run as a service on ubuntu

-## 1. Follow guidelines on installing snarkOS.
+### 1. Follow guidelines on installing snarkOS.
+Installation guidelines will probably change over time.
+Please read requirements and guidelines from the official repo.
-I use the ubuntu installer.
+I currently use the ubuntu installer after creating the directories and cloning the git repo.

+`sudo cd /opt/aleo/snarkOS`

+`sudo ./build_ubuntu.sh`

-## 2. Create or copy over the service file.
+### 2. Create or copy over the service file.
-I have it located under ´/etc/systemd/system/´
+I have it located under `/etc/systemd/system/`

 You can also just create the file like `sudo nano /etc/systemd/system/snarkos.service`